Copper-minecraft-server/CopperMC/README.md

-# 🎮 Minecraft Server in Rust
+# 🎮 Copper: Minecraft Server in Rust

 ## Introduction

-This project aims to create a Minecraft server using the Rust programming language.
+Copper is a project aimed at creating a Minecraft server using the Rust programming language.
 The goal is to explore Rust's potential in game server development and demonstrate how to implement a complex game protocol in a performant and secure way.
 Rust is well-known for its memory safety features without compromising performance, making it an excellent choice for this type of project.

 ## Why Rust?